Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ljörn started to doubt their luck and started thinking about their woes.
 His paranoia started to grow on him.
 "I need to see the seeress," he said.
 "Where is she?"

 "I... she's outside," Alfrir said.
-"I think."

 Ljörn looked around the room.
 Like Alfrir said, she wasn't in the hall.
 This time, without a fuss, he stood up.
 He took a torch stick and stuck it in the hearth.
 When it caught fire, he held it up and left the longhouse.